ignapzs/HackerRank-Java/README.md

 # HackerRank
-A public repo for HackerRank solutions
+A public repo for HackerRank solutions.
+Contains the following:

+#Java
+- Introduction
+	* Welcome to Java!